-SMBSC Soil Fertility Analysis Program - Crop Year 2024
+SMBSC Soil Fertility Analysis Program - Crop Year 2025

 With the highly fertile and productive soils in the SMBSC growing area, precise management of available nitrogen is critical to maximize sugar per ton and per acre.
-As the number of fields submitted for the program has decreased to less than 50 percent, we have realized the need for more incentive to participate.
-The driving force behind this incentive is the need to grasp the quality aspect of our crop rather than strictly yield, especially considering recent yield trends.
+In the past, this program has played a crucial role in providing the decision making data we need to make the best fertilizer recommendations for a high quality crop.
 The shareholders have been able to deliver higher tonnage yields through their practices, and possibly through the increased nitrogen rate recommendation by SMBSC.
-It is the intention of the SMBSC Ag department to target maximum crop quality and maintain a robust soil fertility database for use by shareholders, agriculturalists, and industry agronomists.
-In an effort to increase participation and reinforce the dependability of our soil data, it has been decided to increase the qualifying field incentive for soil sampling to \$5/A.
+With the samples submitted through the program we are able to provide valuable insight for shareholders, agriculturalists, and industry agronomists.

-Participation in the SMBSC soil fertility analysis program and Ag Practice Database are vital tools for identifying fertilization management options and strategies that are capable of improving sugarbeet yield and quality, as well as shareholder revenue.
+Participation in the SMBSC Soil Fertility Analysis Program and Ag Practice Database are vital tools for identifying fertilization management options and strategies that can improve sugarbeet yield and quality, as well as shareholder revenue.
+SMBSC promotes the sustainable recommendation and utilization of fertilizers within the cooperative.
+This program allows our shareholders the opportunity to practice excellent nutrient stewardship within their operations.

-Soil Fertility Analysis Program Requirements for the 2024 Crop
+Soil Fertility Analysis Program Requirements for the 2025 Crop

 Soil samples can be submitted to either Agvise or MVTL for analysis.
-Discuss with your soil sampler where your samples will be sent for analysis.
+Discuss with your soil sampler where your samples will be sent.
 This document will serve as the official policy for the program.
 Determination of meeting the minimum program criteria and subsequent reimbursement will be at the discretion of SMBSC.